Two-party system: Causes

 There are several reasons why, in some systems, two major parties dominate the political landscape.
 There has been speculation that a two-party system arose in the United States from early political battling between the federalists and anti-federalists in the first few decades after the ratification of the Constitution, according to several views.
 In addition, there has been more speculation that the winner-takes-all electoral system as well as particular state and federal laws regarding voting procedures helped to cause a two-party system.

 Political scientists such as Maurice Duverger and William H. Riker claim that there are strong correlations between voting rules and type of party system.
 Jeffrey D. Sachs agreed that there was a link between voting arrangements and the effective number of parties.
 Sachs explained how the first-past-the-post voting arrangement tended to promote a two-party system:

 Consider a system in which voters can vote for any candidate from any one of many parties.
 Suppose further that if a party gets 15% of votes, then that party will win 15% of the seats in the legislature.
 This is termed proportional representation or more accurately as party-proportional representation.
 Political scientists speculate that proportional representation leads logically to multi-party systems, since it allows new parties to build a niche in the legislature:

-In contrast, a voting system that allows only a single winner for each possible legislative seat is sometimes termed a plurality voting system or single-winner voting system and is usually described under the heading of a winner-takes-all arrangement.
+In contrast, a voting system that allows only a single winner for each possible legislative seat is sometimes termed a single-winner voting system and is usually described under the heading of a winner-takes-all arrangement in the case of a plurality voting system.
 Each voter can cast a single vote for any candidate within any given legislative district, but the candidate with the most votes wins the seat, although variants, such as requiring a majority, are sometimes used.
 What happens is that in a general election, a party that consistently comes in third in every district is unlikely to win any legislative seats even if there is a significant proportion of the electorate favoring its positions.
-This arrangement strongly favors large and well–organized political parties that are able to appeal to voters in many districts and hence win many seats, and discourages smaller or regional parties.
-Politically oriented people consider their only realistic way to capture political power is to run under the auspices of the two dominant parties.
+This arrangement strongly favors large and well-organized political parties that are able to appeal to voters in many districts and hence win many seats, and discourages smaller or regional parties.
+Politically oriented people consider their only realistic way to capture political power is to run under the auspices of the two dominant parties, and legislators from both dominant parties have an incentive not to reform the system as it eliminates potential choices and multiple competing policy options, meaning that they do not necessarily need to adopt positions favorable to voters, but only need to be seen as marginally less unfavorable than the only other option to gain votes.